rajkumarbestha/cookiecutter-django-drf-api/README.md

 # Cookiecutter for Django DRF-API
 ![python 3.5 3.6 3.7](https://img.shields.io/badge/python-3.5%20%7C%203.6%20%7C%203.7-blue) ![django-3.1](https://img.shields.io/badge/django-v3.1-green) ![drf-3.11](https://img.shields.io/badge/django--rest--framework-v3.11-green)

-This is a cookiecutter template for Django-3.1 with DRF-3.11, which can save you hours from the manuakl setup
+This is a cookiecutter template for Django-3.1 with DRF-3.11, which can save you hours from the manual setup

 ## Best Development Practices
 - [How to set up a Perfect Python Project](https://sourcery.ai/blog/python-best-practices/)